jeremyGrelaud/Pokemon/README.md

 A lot left to do

-Implement a save system in a json probably
+Implement a save system in a json probably   (a lot to do)

 add effects to every move
 implement the stats manipulation in combat due to move effects